- Photo from Sentinel magazine.

 Although he was known to sailors as Soue Kee, it was not his real name, but that of his laundry.
 He was born Tank Kam Chew in Canton some 80 years ago.
 He came to Canada when he was 25 and operated his laundry for 50 years in Esquimalt.
 The old Soue Kee laundry was at 62 Pioneer Street, but both the building and the street have long disappeared, absorbed by the growth of HMC Dockyard.
 Five Chief Petty Officers and a Petty Officer were the pallbearers at the services for their friend.

-- The original article, published in the January – February 1966 issue of Sentinel magazine.
+The original article, as it appeared in the January – February 1966 issue of Sentinel magazine.

 2 pings